SamKhoze/ComfyUI-DeepFuze/README.md

 - `video_info`: Output video metadata.

 **DeepFuze Lipsync Features:**
-- `enhancer`: You can add an enhancer to improve the quality of the generated video.
+- `face_enhancer`: You can add an enhancer to improve the quality of the generated video.
 Using gfpgan or RestoreFormer to enhance the generated face via face restoration network
-- `frame_enhancer`: You can add an enhancing the whole frame of video
+- `frame_enhancer`: You can add an enhance the whole frame of the video
-- `face_mask_padding_left` : padding to left on the face while lipsycing
+- `face_mask_padding_left` : padding to left on the face while lipsyncing
-- `face_mask_padding_right` : padding to right on the face while lipsycing
+- `face_mask_padding_right` : padding to the right on the face while lipsyncing
-- `face_mask_padding_bottom` : padding to bottom on the face while lipsycing
+- `face_mask_padding_bottom` : padding to the bottom on the face while lipsyncing
-- `face_mask_padding_top` : padding to top on the face while lipsycing
+- `face_mask_padding_top` : padding to the top on the face while lipsyncing
 - `device` : [cpu,gpu]
 - `trim_frame_start`: remove the number of frames from start
 - `trim_frame_end`: remove the number of frames from end